My Silver Arts Award at

 Karl Morgan

-Karl went on to have a varied and very successful dance career, which has included touring with Sylvie Guillem in Bolero.
+Karl Morgan trained at Birds College, where he specialised in ballet, jazz, and contemporary dance.
+He went on to build a varied and highly successful career, which included the extraordinary experience of touring with the legendary Sylvie Guillem in Bolero.

-I am so lucky to have the privilege to talk to him about Sylvie and Bolero!!
+I feel incredibly lucky to have had the privilege of speaking with him about Sylvie and Bolero.

 Mrs. Anastasia Sosnovskaya Girolamo